OptimalBits/bull/REFERENCE.md

   // Old jobs have been cleaned from the queue. `jobs` is an array of cleaned
   // jobs, and `type` is the type of jobs cleaned.
 });

+.on('drained', function() {
+  // Emitted every time the queue has processed all the waiting jobs (even if there can be some delayed jobs not yet processed)
+});

 ```

 ### Global events